We provide the following services:

 What to Expect

-Free male condoms are available at the following locations:
+Free condoms, dental dams, and lubricants are available at the following locations:

-- Student Health Center - in the hallway near the check-in computer kiosk (lubricants and dental dams available here)
+- Student Health Services - in the hallway near the check-in computer kiosk

 - RAs and health advocates in each house

 Please only take what you need.
 Barrier contraception is also available for purchase at Red Door, at your local pharmacy, and online.
 Always double-check the expiration date!

 Health Services provides the following contraception prescriptions to students:

 - Oral contraception (birth control pills)

 Prior to prescription, we recommend a recent Pap smear, if you need one, we can provide one.

 Prior to implantable or intrauterine birth control, we require a recent Pap smear.
 If you need one, we can provide one.